What Happens if Your Car Is Stolen With No Insurance

 How to Prevent Car Thefts

-Securing your car with simple measures, like fully rolling up the windows and using visible locks on the steering wheel and brake pedal, can deter potential thieves.
+Securing your car with simple measures, like fully rolling up the windows and using visible locks on the steering wheel and brake pedal, can deter thieves.

 1. 1